 - The honey is optional.
 Pomegranate already has a sweetness, but you can always add a touch of honey if you have a sweet tooth.

-🍹 More fun and tasty drinks
+🍹 More fun drinks

 Find fun mocktails for summer such as my blueberry mocktail, as well as breakfast smoothies, such as my apple pear smoothie, and so much more on my drinks page.
 Some recent recipes: